Blogging & Content

 Hybrid MT + LLM post-processing: Run a fast MT engine first, then ask an LLM to “polish for brand voice, keep meaning exact, enforce glossary, maintain placeholders.”
 This often beats raw LLM translation on cost and consistency.

-Guardrailed prompts: When using GPT-style models, include short, firm constraints: “Do not invent information.
+Guardrailed prompts: When using GPT-style models, include firm constraints: “Do not invent information.
 Keep numbers and tags unchanged.
 Use glossary table.
-Output only translated text.
+Output only translated text.”

-Terminology-first approach: Synchronize glossaries across your TMS, MT engine, CMS, and design/localization tools so the same terms are enforced everywhere.
+Terminology-first approach: Synchronize glossaries across your TMS, MT engine, CMS, and design/localization tools so the same terms are enforced everywhere — not just in translation.

-Masked data flows: Redact PII and secrets before sending to any cloud MT, then restore post-translation.
-Many TMS platforms can automate this.
+Masked data flows: Redact PII and secrets before sending to any cloud MT service, then restore post-translation.
+Many TMS platforms can automate this step.

-Multimedia translation: Pair ASR (speech-to-text) → MT → TTS (text-to-speech) for scalable voice-overs and subtitles.
-Always QA proper nouns and timing.
+Multimedia translation: Pair ASR (speech-to-text) with MT with TTS (text-to-speech) for scalable voice-overs and subtitles.
+Always QA proper nouns and timing sync.

-Privacy, Compliance & Risk: What Legal Will Ask You
+Privacy, Compliance, and Risk: What Legal Will Ask You

 • Data training: Is your content used to train public models?
 Choose business tiers that opt out.

 • Retention: How long is text stored?
-Can you turn logging off?
+Can you disable logging?

 • Auditability: Can you export who translated what, when, and with which engine?

-• Human review for high-risk text: Medical, legal, financial content should always get a human pass.
+• Human review for high-risk text: Medical, legal, and financial content should always get a human review pass.

 Best-in-Class Setups by Use Case

-Marketing & brand copy: DeepL or GPT-based translation with strict prompts and a human editor.
-Glossaries + formality control.
-LLM post-polish for tone.
+Marketing and brand copy: DeepL or GPT-based translation with strict prompts and a human editor.
+Glossaries and formality control are non-negotiable.
+LLM post-polish for tone alignment.

-Product UI: Phrase/Smartling + your preferred MT engine + locked terminology and length checks.
-In-context previews to avoid truncation.
+Product UI: Phrase or Smartling with your preferred MT engine, locked terminology, and length checks.
+In-context previews to catch truncation issues before they ship.

-Customer support: Unbabel or a custom pipeline (Amazon/Google/MS) with automatic routing and human escalation for complex tickets.
+Customer support: Unbabel or a custom pipeline (Amazon/Google/Microsoft) with automatic routing and human escalation for complex or high-stakes tickets.

-Technical docs & KBs: ModernMT (adaptive) or Google/MS with robust TM and monthly QA sampling.
-Track edit-distance to guide engine selection.
+Technical docs and knowledge bases: ModernMT (adaptive) or Google/Microsoft with robust TM and monthly QA sampling.
+Track edit-distance to guide ongoing engine selection.

-Low-resource languages: Meta NLLB-derived engines + bilingual human review.
-Invest in building domain-specific TMs.
+Low-resource languages: Meta NLLB-derived engines with bilingual human review.
+Invest in building domain-specific TMs to improve output over time.

 Frequently Asked Questions